The School accepts students from a variety of backgrounds.

 - Competency in spoken and written English

-Advanced Clinical Studies (ACS) is open to individuals who have completed a 500-hour program in the foundations of classical homeopathy; ACS accepts:
+Advanced Clinical Studies (ACS) is open to individuals who have successfully completed HSI 101 through HSI 202, and open to transfer students who have completed a 500-hour program in the foundations of Classical Homeopathy.

 Individuals wishing to transfer to HSI from another institution that teaches classical homeopathy must follow the process outlined below:

 Step 1: Complete an HSI application, and include:

 - Transcripts from the school/college at which classical homeopathy studies were complete